 There is nothing better in this world than a delicious and simple dessert made with only a few high quality ingredients; these buttery oatmeal cookies are just that kind of dessert!
 They are a classic cookie that is delicious and easy to make and they taste even better when you buy high quality ingredients.

-Now there are all different types of oatmeal cookie recipes out there and I am sure they are good, but I am going to show you how to make oatmeal cookies without raisins but that are still chewy on the inside and crisp on the outside.
+Now there are all different types of oatmeal cookie recipes out there and I am sure they are good, but I am going to show you how to make oatmeal cookies without raisins but that are still chewy on the inside and slightly crisp on the outside.
 This checks all those boxes for the ideal oatmeal cookie for me.
 All in all, this cookie definitely falls into the chewy oatmeal cookie category.

 The ingredients are very simple in this recipe and you will have many if not all of them in your pantry.